SWITCH MODE POWER SUPPLY TUTORIAL

 BLOCK DIAGRAM and BASIC THEORY OF OPERATION

 - Changing the form of electric power.
 For example, electricity from the grid is transmitted in the form of AC, while electronic circuits need low-level DC;

 - Regulation.
-The nominal mains voltage varies worldwide from 100 to 240VAC and is usually poorly regulated, while the circuits normally require well stabilized fixed voltages;
+The nominal mains voltage varies worldwide from 100 to 240VAC and is usually poorly regulated, while the circuit boards normally require well stabilized fixed voltages;

 - Safety isolation.
-In most applications the outputs have to be isolated from the input.
+In most applications the low-voltage outputs have to be isolated from the input.